weblog.masukomi.org

 Garment Materials

 Here it’s pretty simple.
-You have two choices worth considering Cordura/Dynatech, and best of all, Kevlar.
-Cordura comes in various Deniers which has a variety of related definitions which essentially mean how dense the fabric is.
+Your three best choices are Cordura/Dynatech, Kevlar, and SuperFabric.
+Cordura (like all cloth) comes in various Deniers which has a variety of related definitions which essentially mean how dense the fabric is.
 The higher the number the better.
 I’ve seen garments with denier’s of 2000.
-There’s probably higher Cotton Jeans and 70 denier nylon require 4.5 pounds of force to tear.
+Denim Jeans and 70 denier nylon require 4.5 pounds of force to tear.
 That’s it.
 That’s nothing.
 620 denier takes 35 pounds which still doesn’t sound like a lot to me when you crash at highway speed.
-1000 denier is 110 pounds which is getting better and is about the same as really good, new leather, but it’s still not much when you compare it to good kevlar which requires over 1,200 pounds to tear.
+1000 denier is 110 pounds which is getting better and is about the same as really good, new leather, but it’s still not much when you compare it to good kevlar which requires over 1,200 pounds to tear and SuperFabric which claims to have 14 times the abrasion resistance of kevlar.

 What’s important about this is that the harder it is for your suit to tear the less likely the road (or whatever else you’re rolling over) will have a chance to scrape away flesh.

-But, there’s a subtle issue that doesn’t get nearly enough talk-time.
+There is, however, a subtle issue that doesn’t get nearly enough talk-time.
 Melting.
-The friction of your weight being shoved across asphalt at 60+ mph is severe and quickly converts into a lot of heat.
+The friction of your weight being shoved across asphalt at 60+ mph is severe and uickly converts into a lot of heat.
 What’s worse than road rash?
 Road rash with plastic melted into it.
 So, do your research and avoid suits that are made from polyester.
-On a related note I’ve read anecdotal evidence that if you’ve got something like good Kevlar that won’t melt the heat will still be there and possibly melt any polyester clothing you’re wearing under it.
+On a related note I’ve read anecdotal evidence that if you’ve got something like good Kevlar, that won’t melt, the heat will still be there and possibly melt any polyester clothing you’re wearing under it.

 Helmets